RedPointGlobal/redpoint-rpi/README.md

 To enable this storage, update the ```values.yaml``` as shown below
 ```
-  # Define storage configuration
   storage:
-    # Set whether storage is enabled or not (false means disabled)
     enabled: false
-    # Specify the persistent volume claim for the directory
     persistentVolumeClaim: rpifileoutputdir
 ```
 ### RPI Realtime